PragmaticFlow/NBomber.Docs/docs/cluster/overview.md

 :::info
 Cluster mode introduces two distinct roles: **Coordinator** (aka Leader) and **Agent** (aka Worker).
 To form a cluster, you need 1 Coordinator + N Agent(s).
 Each NBomber instance (process) runs as either a **Coordinator** or an **Agent**. **There can be only one Coordinator per cluster, and the cluster cannot start without it.** You can run an unlimited number of independent clusters in parallel, each containing 1 Coordinator + N Agent(s).
-Cluster members discover each other by `ClusterId` (think of it as a namespace).
+Cluster members discover each other by `ClusterId` (think of it as a virtual cluster id).
 :::

+### Coordinator
-- **Coordinator** — orchestrates the entire test.
-There can be only one Coordinator per cluster, and the cluster cannot start without it.
-The Coordinator can also execute load test scenarios, just like an Agent.
-You can control which scenarios run on the Agents and which run on the Coordinator.
-This is useful when you want to run a specific scenario as a singleton within the cluster.
-Alternatively, you can configure scenarios to run only on Agents, keeping the Coordinator free to act solely as a test orchestrator — fetching metrics from Agents and evaluating thresholds.
+The Coordinator orchestrates the entire test.
+It can also execute scenarios, just like an Agent — you control which scenarios run where.
+This is useful for running a scenario as a singleton in the cluster (for example, periodically writing a message to Kafka).
+Alternatively, configure all scenarios to run only on Agents, leaving the Coordinator free to act purely as an orchestrator: fetching metrics from Agents and evaluating thresholds.
 :::tip
-It can be beneficial to run load test scenarios only on Agents and keep the Coordinator free to act solely as a test orchestrator.
-The main idea is to keep the Coordinator idle so it doesn't distort load test results.
-In practice, the Coordinator typically runs only lightweight scenarios that need to execute as a singleton (for example, periodically writing a message to Kafka).
+Keeping the Coordinator free of heavy scenarios is recommended — an idle Coordinator won't distort your load test results.
 :::

+### Agent
-- **Agent** — executes load test scenarios and responds to commands from the Coordinator.
+The Agent executes load test scenarios and responds to commands from the Coordinator.

+### Message Broker
-- **Message Broker** — the communication hub of the cluster.
-All communication between the Coordinator and Agents flows through the message broker: the Coordinator sends commands to Agents, and Agents send metrics back to the Coordinator for aggregation.
+The Message Broker is the communication hub of the cluster.
+All traffic between the Coordinator and Agents flows through it: the Coordinator sends commands to Agents, and Agents send metrics back for aggregation.